inmarsat-enterprise/idp-developer-kit/README.md

 * A ***Mobile*** is the satellite modem associated with a remote Device or Edge Gateway, identified by a globally unique *Mobile ID*.
-The Mobile could also be considered a leaf device in that it includes location services (GNSS) and various configuration (e.g. low power mode) and telemetry (e.g. SNR) metadata.
+The Mobile could also be considered as a data source that includes location services (GNSS) and various configuration (e.g. low power mode) and telemetry (e.g. SNR) metadata.

 * A ***Message*** contains the data payload sent over the satellite link in a